Originally published on 2nd August 2016 Last updated on 10th June 2024

 Genetic Disposition

 I know now that I always had the ‘gene’ or disposition to develop Hashimoto’s Thyroiditis.
-My mum, looking back, showed many of the typical undiagnosed hypothyroid signs and symptoms, so I’m sure she had it.
+My mother, looking back, showed many of the typical undiagnosed hypothyroid signs and symptoms.

-My GP has also told me that for a woman, she has a one in three chance of passing it on to a daughter.
-My mum has three daughters, and as far as I know, I’m the only one who is hypothyroid (and has Hashimoto’s).
+My GP has also told me that as a woman, we have a one in three chance of passing it on to a daughter.
+My mother had three daughters, and as far as I know, I’m the only one who is hypothyroid (and has Hashimoto’s).
 So the numbers add up here.

 With that in mind, Hashimoto’s is described by many as being ‘triggered’.
 What triggered mine?